wattry/express-typed-query/README.md

 }
 ```

-Resulting in more processing by the route to handle the case where the data layer is expecting an array.
+It results in more processing by the route to handle the case where the data layer is expecting an array.

 ### Deep Objects